qawemlilo/nodeza/README.md

 Node.js is an exciting new technology that is changing the programming landscape.
 Being a new technology, it has been very hard to find companies or developers who also use Node.js in South Africa.

 NodeZA, pronounced as Node Z A, is a platform that aims to make it easy to find information about Node.js, learn, share, and connect with other Node users in South Africa.
-The long term goal is to become an information repository for all Node.js related content in South Africa.
+The long term goal is to become an information repository for all things that are related to Node.js in South Africa.

 The information below is aimed at developers who would like to contribute to this platform.

 Brief description
 -----------------
-This is an express application that uses handlebars for templating, MySQL as the main application database, Bookshelf.js ORM, and MongoDB for session storage.
+The NodeZA platform is an express application that uses handlebars for templating, MySQL as the main application database, Bookshelf.js ORM, and MongoDB for session storage.
 It has a custom plugin system responsible for displaying content snippets, the plugins are called `widgets`.

 Table of Contents